Vinw199/tennis-tournament-manager/docs/SUPABASE_IMPLEMENTATION.md

   - Use browser Supabase client for Realtime and client-side interactions (e.g., scoring modal).

 ### 7) Scoring & Live Updates
-- Write scores with RPC or direct table updates (RLS-protected).
+- Write scores with direct table updates (RLS-protected).
+No realtime for cost control.
-- Live page subscribes to `matches` channel scoped by `tournament_id` (and `space_id`).
-- Manage page also subscribes so multiple admins stay in sync.

 ### 8) Storage (Player Pictures)
 - Bucket `avatars` with public read and RLS write by member.